|

 other streets in the Old Town, you will be struck by the peaceful

 surroundings.
-From enjoying the sight of the setting sun from historic
+From enjoying the sight of the setting sun from

-enhance your visit as well.
+destinations to enhance your visit as well.

 Use your browsers "Go Back" button to return to the